JobenNC/yarnSpin/README.md

 # yarnSpin

-This program scrapes stories from fanfiction.net and uses the python Natural Language Toolkit to turn them into mad libs.
+Use this to scrape stories from fanfiction.net and use the Python Natural Language Toolkit to turn them into mad libs.

-In-progress: Discord bot and Django/React driven web-app.
+The module here simply returns a tuple containing a list of names and the story string.